 What is Duratrans?

-We get calls all the time from people asking “What is Duratrans”?
-Basically, Duratrans is a thin, flexible transparency film used for large backlit signs.
-For example, next time you walk through an airport or a mall and you see a backlit printing, chances are that is Duratrans backlit film.
-Of course, printing on backlit film can be tricky because you need to use a very specific laser printing process.
+We get calls all the time from people asking “What is Duratrans”?.
+Duratrans is a thin, flexible transparency film used for large backlit signs.
+For example, next time you walk through an airport or a mall, and you see a backlit printing.
+Chances are that is Duratrans backlit film.
+Of course, printing on backlit film can be tricky because you need to use a particular laser printing process.
 The laser process gives your Duratrans lightbox the highest possible quality backlit printing.
 In contrast, if you use a traditional printer for backlit film printing, you will see lines and pixels in your printing.

-In addition, Lambda is a very similar backlit film to Duratrans film.
+Also, Lambda is a very similar backlit film to Duratrans film.
 In fact, they are both a form of backlit transparency printing.
-Basically, Lambda printing is produced in the same way using laser printers to print photo quality posters.
+Lambda printing is produced in the same way using laser printers to print photo quality posters.
 Lambda signs are great for museum printing or any other backlit lightbox printing.
-In addition, Lambda prints are about the same price as Duratrans prints.
+Also, Lambda prints are about the same price as Duratrans prints.
 We use our Duratrans printer to print Lambda prints as well.
 Truthfully, most people will not see the difference between Lambda and Duratrans.
-Lambda printers are very large machines.
-Our Lambda printer takes up almost 1000 square feet and needs its own dark room for processing backlit prints.
+Lambda printers are enormous machines.
+Our Lambda printer takes up almost 1000 square feet and needs its dark room for processing backlit prints.